Lateral Malleolus Fracture

 1. Elderly Woman Slipped on Pavement (New York, NY)

-A 78-year-old female slipped on a wet sidewalk during winter and sustained a displaced fracture of the right lateral malleolus.
-She underwent open reduction and internal fixation (ORIF) with a plate and screws.
+A 78-year-old woman slipped on an icy New York sidewalk and sustained a displaced fracture of the right lateral malleolus.
+Emergency imaging confirmed the injury, showing a clean break along the lateral malleolus of the fibula.
+She underwent open reduction and internal fixation (ORIF) with a titanium plate and screws to stabilize the right lateral malleolus fracture.
 Four weeks post-surgery, she began partial weight-bearing using a walking boot.
-Full recovery was achieved in approximately 12 weeks.
+By the twelfth week, she regained full mobility and returned to light outdoor activity, reporting minimal discomfort and excellent alignment on follow-up X-rays.

 These case studies reflect common real-world scenarios involving lateral malleolus fractures and illustrate how age, mechanism of injury, and treatment choice impact recovery outcomes.